-1 Become the superuser by entering su and the root password at the command prompt, or log in as root.
-The command prompt changes to the pound sign (#).

-- 2 If the /cdrom directory does not already exist, enter the following command to create it: - # mkdir /cdrom - 3 Mount the CD-ROM drive.
-The vold daemon process manages the CD-ROM device and performs the mounting.
-The CD-ROM may automatically mount onto the /cdrom/cdrom0 directory.
+- 1 Become the superuser by entering su and the root password at the command prompt, or log in as root. - 2 If the /cdrom directory does not already exist, enter the following command to create it: - # mkdir /cdrom

+3 Mount the CD-ROM drive.
+It is automatically mounted onto the /cdrom directory.
 If you are running File Manager, a separate File Manager window displays the contents of the CD-ROM disk.
-If the /cdrom/cdrom0 directory is empty because the CD was not mounted, or if File Manager did not open a window displaying the contents of the CD-ROM disk, verify if the vold daemon is running by entering the following command:
+If the /cdrom directory is empty because the CD was not mounted, or if File Manager did not open a window displaying the contents of the CD-ROM disk, verify if the vold daemon is running by entering the following command:

+'''

 ps -e | grep vold | grep -v grep

+'''

-If the system does not display anything, restart the daemon using:
+If the system does not display anything, start the vold daemon with the following command: